Yarkovsky effect

-The Yarkovsky effect is a force acting on a rotating body in space caused by the anisotropic emission of thermal photons, which carry momentum.
+In astrophysics, the Yarkovsky effect is a force acting on a rotating body in space caused by the anisotropic emission of thermal photons, which carry momentum.
 It is usually considered in relation to meteoroids or small asteroids (about 10 cm to 10 km in diameter), as its influence is most significant for these bodies.

 History of discovery

 The effect was discovered by the Polish-Russian civil engineer Ivan Osipovich Yarkovsky (1844-1902), who worked in Russia on scientific problems in his spare time.
 Writing in a pamphlet around the year 1900, Yarkovsky noted that the daily heating of a rotating object in space would cause it to experience a force that, while tiny, could lead to large long-term effects in the orbits of small bodies, especially meteoroids and small asteroids.
 Yarkovsky's insight would have been forgotten had it not been for the Estonian astronomer Ernst J. Öpik (1893-1985), who read Yarkovsky's pamphlet sometime around 1909.
 Decades later, Öpik, recalling the pamphlet from memory, discussed the possible importance of the Yarkovsky effect on movement of meteoroids about the Solar System.